Asymptotic expansion of the variation of the Quillen metric and its moment map interpretation: Main results

-\textit{Method 1:} By construction, one can obtain the asymptotic expansion from asymptotic expansions of (a) the $L^2$-product on $\det H^0(M,L^k)$ and (b) the Ray-Singer analytic torsion $\tau_{(\omega,h^k)}:=\tau_{(\omega,h^k)}(\bar{\partial}^{(0,\infty)})$.
-The asymptotic expansions of the $L^2$-products can be obtained from Donaldson's lemma and TYZ expansion of the Bergman kernel (see, for example \cite{ma2007holomorphic} for a comprehensive exposition).
-Denote by $a_j(\omega)$ the $j^{th}$ coefficient of TYZ expansion, that is,
+\textit{Method 1:} By construction, one can obtain the asymptotic expansion from the asymptotic expansions of (a) the $L^2$-product on $\det H^0(M,L^k)$ and (b) the Ray-Singer analytic torsion $\tau_{(\omega,h^k)}:=\tau_{(\omega,h^k)}(\bar{\partial}^{(0,\infty)})$.
+The asymptotic expansions of the $L^2$-products can be obtained from Donaldson's lemma and the TYZ expansion of the Bergman kernel (see, for example, \cite{ma2007holomorphic} for a comprehensive exposition).
+Denote by $a_j(\omega)$ the $j^{th}$ coefficient in the TYZ expansion, that is,

 where $\rho_k(\omega)$ is the diagonal of the $k^{th}$ Bergman kernel associated with $(\omega,h^k)$.
 The coefficients $a_j(g_\omega)$ are smooth functions given by universal polynomials in the curvature of $g_\omega$ and its derivatives.
-Moreover, in the case if $M$ is the fiber of a proper holomorphic submersion, the coefficients are smooth over the base of the family, and derivatives over the base commute with the asymptotics \cite[Theorem 1.6]{ma2023superconnection}.
+Moreover, in the case where $M$ is the fiber of a proper holomorphic submersion, the coefficients are smooth over the base of the family, and derivatives over the base commute with the asymptotics \cite[Theorem 1.6]{ma2023superconnection}.
 Then, by \cite[Lemma 2]{donaldson2005scalar}, we get

 for any smooth path $\varphi_t$ in $\mathcal{K}_\omega$ joining $0$ to $\varphi$.
 We use a subscript to denote objects associated with $\omega_t, \omega_\varphi$, etc. When no subscript is used, the object is understood to be associated with $\omega$.